 5. Mutual respect

 Respect for yourselves, for each other, and for your relationship is essential to build and maintain trust.
-The minute you take any of this casually, you risk the sanctity of your relationship, and are in danger of cheating, or hurting your partner in some other way.
+The minute you take any of this casually, you risk the sanctity of your relationship, and are in danger of cheating, or hurting your partner in some way or the other.

 “Love begins with respect, and respect begets trust,” Jui says.
 “You’ve got to respect each other’s boundaries, values and overall personality if you’re going to build trust in a relationship.”